rodgzilla/teaching/intro_data_science/lesson_02.md

 `len(df)`.
 We can see that the 19.9% of the `Age` values, 77.1% of the `Cabin` values and 0.225% of the `Embarked` values are missing.

-Know that we know where values are missing we have to decide how to handle it.
+Now that we know where values are missing we have to decide how to handle it.
 There are multiple strategies to deal with this situation:

 - We can remove rows containing missing values.
 This is quite extreme